arturrocha/city4us_news/README.md

 # city4us_news

-This is some news messager through telegram

-Send /start to @city4us_news_bot
+To receive city4us news through telegram send /start to @city4us_news_bot
-and email me to add you to recipient lists arthurrocha_@hotmail.com
+Within 24h you will receive messages

 To replicate the bot
 create the following variables in _telegram.py